chengkaiyang2025/Summer-2025-ECE-597-Group11/SecurityAnalysis.md

 **Rate Limiting & Monitoring**

 For each IP address, implement request quotas (e.g., limit requests per 5 minutes to 30) and log anomalies such as unusually high volume from the same IP address.
 Consider temporarily blocking an IP if abnormal usage is repeatedly found in the logs.
 This directly cuts an attacker’s attempts and slows the process of crafting evasions while having minimal effect on normal users, whose request volume should remain below the limits.

+To further reduce automated abuse, especially bot-driven model probing, integrate a CAPTCHA challenge at the submission interface.
+CAPTCHA helps distinguish human users from automated scripts and deters large-scale attacks.
+Together, rate limiting and CAPTCHA reduce the risk of adversarial misuse while preserving user access and system transparency.

 **Output Minimization**